immersive-web/webxr-ar-module/explainer.md

 Once drawn to, the XR device will continue displaying the contents of the `XRWebGLLayer` framebuffer, potentially reprojected to match head motion, regardless of whether or not the page continues processing new frames.
 Potentially future spec iterations could enable additional types of layers, such as video layers, that could automatically be synchronized to the device's refresh rate.

 To get view matrices or the `poseModelMatrix` for each presentation frame, developers must call `getDevicePose()` and provide an `XRCoordinateSystem` to specify the coordinate system in which these matrices should be defined.
-Unless the "headModel" `XRFrameOfReference` is being used, this function is not guaranteed to return a value.
-For example, the most common frame of reference, "eyeLevel", will fail to return a `viewMatrix` or a `poseModelMatrix` under tracking loss conditions.
+Unless the "head-model" `XRFrameOfReference` is being used, this function is not guaranteed to return a value.
+For example, the most common frame of reference, "eye-level", will fail to return a `viewMatrix` or a `poseModelMatrix` under tracking loss conditions.
 In that case, the page will need to decide how to respond.
-It may wish to re-render the scene using an older pose, fade the scene out to prevent disorientation, fall back to a "headModel" `XRFrameOfReference`, or simply not update.
+It may wish to re-render the scene using an older pose, fade the scene out to prevent disorientation, fall back to a "head-model" `XRFrameOfReference`, or simply not update.
 For more information on this see the [`Advanced functionality`](#orientation-only-tracking) section.

 ```js
 function onDrawFrame(timestamp, xrFrame) {